StanfordSpezi/SpeziAccount/Sources/SpeziAccount/SpeziAccount.docc/SpeziAccount.md

 # ``SpeziAccount``

-A Spezi framework that provides account-related functionality including login, sign up and reset password functionality.
+A Spezi framework that provides account-related functionality including login, sign up and password reset.

 <!--